trbs/bucky/README.rst

 config file::

-    # Standard debug and log level
+    # Debug mode sends output only to stdout and not to carbon/graphite.
     debug = False

+    # Valid log levels: DEBUG, INFO, WARNING, ERROR, CRITICAL
     log_level = "INFO"

     # Whether to print the entire stack trace for errors encountered